 Dell XPS 13 VS HP Spectre x360 Detailed Comparison

 Let’s talk about the design first.
 After all, first impressions matter right.
 When you bring that new device out of the casing, it’s the looks that attract you first.
 Do not fret.
-Both the laptops are top-notch premium quality.
+Both the laptops are of top-notch premium quality.
 Sleek and attractive designs are a selling point for both Dell XPS 13 and HP Spectre X360.
 Bezels are almost non-existent on the models.
 It makes the overall size not much larger than the display size.
 HP’s Spectre, however, comes with a 360-degree hinge built-in for a 2-in-1 experience as well.
 So if you are looking for a tablet design, HP Spectre x360 is the option for you.

 In terms of actual dimensions, the Dell XPS 13 is 0.58 inches at the thickest point and weighs around 1.27 KGs.
 However, the Spectre is only 0.53 inches and weighs 1.26 KGs on the scale.
 The difference is hardly noticeable, but it is there.
 The real question is whether you want a clamshell model or a 2-in-1.